Home » REVIEWS » Epson LS800 Review: Unveiling Next-Level Projection

 Compared to other Epson projectors, the LS800 is on the larger side.
 With the feet, it’s just over 27 inches wide, with a height of 13.4 inches and a depth of 6.2 inches.
 This is still small enough to fit on most entertainment centers without a problem, though it’s definitely not what we’d consider a compact or portable projector.

-Comparisons versus other Projectors:
+Comparisons against other projectors: